AppEsteem/Samples/managed/managedsample.md

 10) Ensure the users of your program have the Visual C++ Redistributable run time components for the Visual Studio and OS versions you are using.

+*Note: For WindowsXP in case if you do not dual sign the binaries, please apply patch "KB968730" on windows XP machine for SRCL to report files correctly.*

 11) Build the application with the seal included.

 12) Now when the application is run, the SRCL library should be able to send notifications/telemetry to the AppEsteem server.